MidKnightXI/Redditech/README.md

 ### Info

-You won't be able to connect with your Reddit because I deleted the app on Reddit, if you want to test it put your own infos in `sources/use-auth.js`
+You won't be able to connect with your Reddit account because I deleted the app on Reddit, if you want to test it put your own infos in `sources/use-auth.js`

 ```js
 function useProvideAuth() {